1. HOME

 20. Kindest Colleague Award

-Impromptu speech activities
+Impromptu speech activities - effective and fun

 If you teach a public speaking or communications class and are looking for impromptu speaking resources, check out this comprehensive bundle of 17 proven fun and effective impromptu speech activities, complete with full guidelines and printables.